ClassAxion/disco-4g-without-sc2/README.md

 # WWW as SC2 details

 -   Client must be in ZeroZier network
--   Video feed directly from Disco, without proxy server
+-   Video feed directly from Disco (if is will be possible), without proxy server
 -   Control without proxy server (if is will be possible) directly to Disco using `TCP/UDP` raw sockets in JavaScript API
 -   Live map with Disco and all flight parameters
+-   If directly connections won't be possible, then use webrtc `P2P` connection for control and video

 # Roadmap